What to do if you’ve been involved in a road accident

-If you or a family member have been injured or killed in a motor vehicle accident because one of the drivers was negligent, you may be eligible to claim from the Road Accident Fund (RAF).
+If you or a family member have been in a serious motor vehicle accident because one of the drivers was negligent, you may be eligible to claim from the Road Accident Fund (RAF).

 The RAF is a publicly accessible fund set up to provide monetary compensation to those who have suffered injuries as a result of an accident on public roads.

-This means that even if the driver of the car doesn't have insurance, people injured in the accident (or the loved ones of people killed in the accident) can get money from the fund to help pay medical expenses and to compensate for wages they may have lost as a result of the accident.
+This means that even if the driver of the car doesn't have insurance, people injured in the accident (or the loved ones of people killed in the accident) can receive payment from the fund to help pay medical expenses and to compensate for wages they may have lost as a result of the accident.